nkristek/Smaragd/README.md

 ### PropertySource

 `ThirdProperty` uses the `PropertySource` attribute with the names of both `FirstProperty` and `SecondProperty`.
 The `ViewModel` will raise a `PropertyChanged` event for `ThirdProperty` when a `PropertyChanged` event is raised for either of these properties.
+You can also define a single property name and one or multiple `NotifyCollectionChangedAction`.
+This will raise a `PropertyChanged` event for the property when the `CollectionChanged` event of the named collection occurs with one of the given `NotifyCollectionChangedAction`.

 ### CommandCanExecuteSource

 The `DoStuffCommand` uses the `CommandCanExecuteSource` attribute, which indicates, that the `CanExecute()` method depends on the value of the properties named.
-Now, when a `PropertyChanged` event for `ThirdProperty` is invoked, a `CanExecuteChanged` event is raised on the command (when using custom command implementations, also implement the `IRaiseCanExecuteChanged` interface for this functionality to work).
+When a `PropertyChanged` event for `ThirdProperty` is invoked, a `CanExecuteChanged` event is raised on the command (when using custom command implementations, also implement the `IRaiseCanExecuteChanged` interface for this functionality to work).

 ### IsDirty

-`ViewModel` implements an `IsDirty` property which is initially false and set to true, if an `PropertyChanged` event is raised for a property name which is not ignored (`IsDirty`, `Parent` and `IsReadOnly` are ignored by default, override `GetIsDirtyIgnoredPropertyNames()` to change this).
+`ViewModel` implements an `IsDirty` property which is initially false and set to true, if `SetProperty` changes a value, it will set `IsDirty` to true if no `IsDirtyIgnoredAttribute` is defined for this property.

 ### Parent